Don't Tread On Me Flag Details

 Many other authors began to pick up the coiled rattlesnake symbol.
-They felt that it was a good choice to represent of the values that made America what it was.
+They felt that its meaning was a good choice to represent the values that made America what it was.

 Under a pen name, Benjamin Franklin submitted his own reasons for why he believed that the rattlesnake was a good symbol for America.
 He thought that the rattlesnake was a symbol of tempered tenacity.
 It only attacked if it had been attacked first and it never surrendered once it had been attacked.